kaBeech/tensort/README.md

 *really* care about is the last element (TopBit) of a given list (Byte/Tensor).

-As the Bytesize approaches the square root of the number of elements in the input list, its time efficiency approaches O(n^2), but its robustness increases (if I'm thinking about that correctly at least - benchmarks to come!).
-I speculate that Tensort will tend to be most useful with Bytesizes between 2 and 4.
+When using standard Tensort (i.e. using Bubblesort as the SubAlg), as the Bytesize approaches the square root of the number of elements in the input list, its time efficiency approaches O(n^2) (though the robustness may increase).

+Standard Tensort is most time efficient when the Bytesize is close to the natural log of the number of elements in the input list.
+A logarithmic Bytesize is likely to be ideal for most use cases of standard Tensort.

 Alright!
 Now we have a simple sorting algorithm absent of cheap hacks that is both relatively fast and relatively robust.
 I'm pretty happy with that!